Looking at your circa 2000 website and considering an extreme make over? Or at least a 21st century update?

 So where are you?

 Have you considered or recently completed a website upgrade, an extreme make over or at least a 21st century update?
-Please share your experience or thoughts on what was successful or what turned out to be different than what you expected.
+Time to share your experience on what was successful or what had room for improvement.